hypertrack/live-app-ios/README.md

 ## Activity Tracking
 One of the core feature of Hypertrack Live is Placeline.
 Placeline is useful in tracking your daily activity with near-zero battery impact.
 You will feel the magic of automatic in its ability to use GPS, WiFi, network, accelerometer, pedometer, gyroscope and other sensors to deliver accuracy.
+The  Placeline is powered by HyperTrack mobile SDK which collects location and activity data for your users.
+It includes segments like stop 🛑, walk 🚶‍♀️,run 🏃‍♀️,drive 🏎️ and cycling 🚴.

 ![Placeline](assets/placeline.gif)

-The  Placeline is powered by HyperTrack mobile SDK which collects location and activity data for your users.
-It includes segments like stop 🛑, walk 🚶‍♀️, and drive 🏎️.

 ## Live Location Sharing
 The other important feature of Hypertrack Live powered by hypertrack SDK is Live Location Sharing.
 Live Location Sharing has become a primary need for many consumer apps.
-Especially it can improve the user experience a lot when the transaction starts online but requires people to meet offline.
-It helps you in solving the daily anxiety of “where are you?”.
+Especially it can improve the user experience a lot when the transaction starts online 💻📱 but requires people to meet offline .
+It helps you in solving the daily anxiety of “where are you ⁉️”.

 ![Live Location Sharing](assets/live_location.gif)